-- A handful of moveable fonts sets from various type foundry’s – dusty, well cared for, opened for the first time
+- A small handful of moveable fonts sets from various type foundry’s – dusty, well cared for, and used for the very first time

-- Stray collection of wood type, line blocks, and halftone blocks
+- A stray collection of wood type, line blocks, and halftone blocks carefully collected over time

 - Rubber-based Van Son Holland Ink: Pantone yellow, warm red, reflex blue, black, and transparent white